Spread of the corona virus in MozambiqueCurrently: 0.3 new infections per day per 100,000 inhabitants

+The inhabitants of Mozambique are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Mozambique are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 10th, 2020, 1111 infected persons and 9 deaths have been reported in the country.
-The first confirmed infections were reported on March 22nd, 2020, which is the date of the official notification.
+By December 1st, 2020, 15701 infected persons and 131 deaths have been reported in the country.
+The first confirmed infections were reported on March 23rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on June 6th with 57 new infected persons.
+The country reached its peak so far on September 29th with 305 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.